Statutory assessment codes from 2021/22

-The 2021/22 academic year sees some important changes to the assessment codes used at the end of key stages 1 and 2 and marks the end of a phased transition in the approach to assessment of pupils with SEND.
-These changes, that come into force this year, have been delayed due to the pandemic.
+The 2021/22 academic year saw some important changes to the assessment codes used at the end of key stages 1 and 2 and marked the end of a phased transition in the approach to assessment of pupils with SEND.
+These changes were delayed due to the pandemic.

-The main changes to statutory assessment over the past 4 years centre on the implementation of pre-key stage bands and the removal of P scales.
-The process concludes this year with the removal of the remaining P scales (1-4).
+The main changes to statutory assessment since 2017/18 centre on the implementation of pre-key stage bands and the removal of P scales.
+The process concluded in 2021/22 with the removal of the remaining P scales (1-4).
 The following table summarises the changes since 2017/18:

 Prior to 2018/19, the interim pre-key stage standards were in use and were statutory for pupils working below the standard of the national curriculum assessments.
 There was one standard at KS1 (PKF) and three standards at KS2 (PKF, PKE, PKG).
 Pupils that were working below the standards of the pre-key stage received a BLW code and a corresponding P scale.
 At this point, all P scales (1-8) were in use.

-The plan was for the new Engagement Model to replace the remaining P scales in 2019/20 but this step has been delayed because of the pandemic.
-It therefore comes into force this year (2021/22), which means P scales will no longer be used to assess pupils at KS1 and KS2 and any pupil that is working below the standards of the pre-key stage and is not involved in subject specific study must be assessment using the Engagement Model.
+The plan was for the new Engagement Model to replace the remaining P scales in 2019/20 but this step was delayed because of the pandemic.
+It came into force in 2021/22, which means P scales will no longer be used to assess pupils at KS1 and KS2 and any pupil that is working below the standards of the pre-key stage and is not involved in subject specific study must be assessment using the Engagement Model.
 This will be rare in mainstream settings.

-Another important change this year is the removal of the D code at KS1 and KS2.
+Another important change from 2021/22 is the removal of the D code at KS1 and KS2.
 This code has caused confusion and was often interpreted to indicate disapplication from tests.
 In fact, its true definition was 'disapplication from the national curriculum', which is a rare occurrence in mainstream settings, and the confusion resulted in misuse of the code.

-The latest statutory assessment codes have now been set up in Insight, ready for submission and import of results this summer.
-For a list of valid codes, please refer to section 10.1 of the KS1 and KS2 teacher assessment guidance.
+The latest statutory assessment codes are set up in Insight, ready for submission and import of results.
+For a list of valid codes, please refer to section 15 of the KS1 and KS2 teacher assessment guidance.
 The following tables summarise the codes; the guidance provides definitions of each.